Akshath-Nagulapally/rizz_gpt/README.md

 15) Memory would also help the user ask followup questions/refinements to the messages.
 16) Not sure if twilio supports this but basically a widget or something that can do quick copypasting.
 Basically its kind of a pain to copypaste things so if there is a widget where I can simply click the line and copy to clipboard, that would be super useful.
 17) Instead of a widget, I can also make twilio simply sequence the messages.
 This way the user just has to select which line he likes the most instead of the other way around.
+18) Further scope: Delete all the twilio media once done